This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 LawPracticeZA does not ‘roll balances’ like many legacy systems, but maintains all transactions and calculates balances as required, based on the transaction date, using a ‘freeze’ date to mark both month and year end.

-There are two major benefits to using a freeze date, made possible by the increased power and capacity of computer technology: firstly, there is no month or year-end delay and secondly, because all balances are calculated ‘on the fly’, reports can be extracted for any period or as at any date.
+There are two major benefits to using a freeze date, made possible by the increased power and capacity of computer technology: firstly, there is no month or year-end delay and secondly, because all balances are calculated ‘on the fly’, reports can be extracted for any period or as at any date, without the need to restore a backup.

 The following example illustrates how month-ends are managed in LawPracticeZA

-- During January, transaction are posted dated January, they fall into the January financial period.
+- During January, transactions are posted dated January: they fall into the January financial period.

 - If during the beginning of February,